yext/pages-starter-react-locations/README.md

 ```

 ### Useful commands
-`yext init` - Authenticates usage with your Yext account
+`yext init` - Authenticates the Yext CLI with your Yext account

 `npm run dev` - runs your code against a local dev server using Vite
 * All stream documents come from the `localData` folder